Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 # helm pull [chart URL | repo/chartname] --version 0.0.0

-4. From the desired relase tag download the generate-chart-upgrade-data.sh script
+4. From the desired release tag download the generate-chart-upgrade-data.sh script.

 5. Execute the generate-chart-upgrade-data.sh script: